 So yeah, the setup is no doubt odd — Tommie was initially envisioned as having a Thompson connection, but with Hyatt having acquired Two Roads Hospitality, the decision was made to brand these Tommie hotels as JdV properties.

-The backstory is interesting here as well, as the Tommie brand was initially supposed to be a more budget friendly version of Thompson, with smaller rooms.
+The backstory is interesting here as well, as the Tommie brand was initially supposed to be a budget version of Thompson, with smaller rooms.
 But the strategy has changed over time, and Tommie hotels will now belong to JdV.